Katello/katello/src/README.md

 ### Viewing

+There are several options

+- start Katello server and click on the link in the footer

+  - or go directly to {http://katello.path/prefix/yard/docs}

 - open statically generated documentation `open yardoc/index.html`

+  - run `yard doc` to generate the files first

-- or run server which will regenerate any changes made to files `yard server --reload` and go to {http://localhost:8808}
+- run server `yard server --reload` and go to {http://localhost:8808}